appwrite/appwrite/docs/references/users/create-argon2-user.md

 Create a new user.
-Password entered must be hashed with [Argon2](https://en.wikipedia.org/wiki/Argon2) algorithm.
-Use the [POST /users](/docs/server/users#usersCreate) endpoint if you want to import plain text password.
+Password entered must be hashed with the the [Argon2](https://en.wikipedia.org/wiki/Argon2) algorithm.
+Use the [POST /users](/docs/server/users#usersCreate) endpoint to import plain text password.